jasmine-asra/work-allocation-service/README.md

 2. **Users View**:
    - From the home page, you can view all the users in the system and see which doables they have been allocated by expanding a user card.
 Doables that are not marked as complete will be listed.
-   - You can allocate a **single doable** to a user which assigns the oldest unallocated doable matching their preference.
+   - You can allocate a **single doable** to a user which assigns the oldest, highest priority doable that matches their preference.
    - You can also **allocate all doables of a case** to a user.
-The system will automatically assign an entire case-load of doables to a user by finding the case which has no associated doables currently allocated, and which has the oldest doable that matches the user's preference associated with it.
+The system will automatically assign an entire case-load of doables to a user by finding the case which has no associated doables currently allocated, and which has the oldest, highest priority doable that matches the user's preference associated with it.
    - You can assign a user all **unallocated doables** associated with a doable they have already been allocated.
 This does not reallocate any already allocated doables to avoid confusion.

 3. **Filter Users**:
    - You can filter users by **name** or **preferred type** to make it easier to find the user you want to allocate doables to.

 4. **Allocations View**:
    - Click the "Allocations" button in the header to go to the allocations view.
-This page shows all allocations in the order in which they were allocated.
+This page shows all allocations in the order in which they should be tackled.
    - You can **toggle the view** to show single allocations or group them by **case ID**.
    - Each allocation card shows metadata, including the user assigned to the doable, the doable’s title, date created and status.
    - A **"case" badge** will indicate if the allocation was made via case allocation.